 At the National JSHS, student research presentations will be organized in concurrent sessions by discipline.
-Militarysponsored scholarships and other awards will be made to finalists from each of the sessions.
+Militarysponsored scholarships and other awards will go to finalists from each of the sessions.

 In the evaluation of the presentations, judges are reminded that a key element of JSHS is the intellectual development of the individual student as an experimenter and researcher.
-The student presentation should clearly demonstrate in its quality and content that it is in alignment with the major objectives of the Junior Science and Humanities Symposia Program.
+The student presentation should clearly demonstrate in its quality and content that it is in alignment with the objectives and mission of the Junior Science & Humanities Symposia Program.